 Pacifica Beauty also offers access to exclusive member events and private sales in the highest “Bestie” tier.
 Creating opportunities for loyal customers to meet up or communicate with other brand advocates is an effective method of building a community around your loyalty program.

-Bakedin uses their loyalty program, “Bakedin Brownie Points”, as an extension of their brand and to show off their identity to customers.
+Bakedin uses its loyalty program with tiers, “Bakedin Brownie Points”, as an extension of their brand and to show off their identity to customers.
 To make this approach even more effective, they have made sure their tiers are on-brand too.

 Everything from the tier names, “Home Baker” and “Pro Baker”, to the variation of the Bakedin logos, are aligned with their identity.
 The tiers feature on their integrated loyalty page making them fit in smoothly with their aesthetic.
-Each tier reminds us who Bakedin are as a company, what they do, as well as their brand logo and colours.
+Each tier reminds us who Bakedin is as a company, what they do, as well as their brand logo and colors.

-Sans [ceuticals], a luxurious skin and hair care specialist, has a loyalty program aptly called “The Inner Circle” to match the brand’s luxury and emphasis on exclusivity.
-The program has three tiers, “Earth”, “Water” and “Fire”, and the names align with the brand’s values of organically sourced products.
+Sans [ceuticals], a luxurious skin and hair care specialist, has a loyalty program with tiers aptly called “The Inner Circle” to match the brand’s luxury and emphasis on exclusivity.
+The tier names, “Earth”, “Water” and “Fire”, align with the brand’s values of organically sourced products.

 Not only do the tiers fit in with the overall brand, but the rewards they offer are highly desirable.
 New members immediately enrol in “Earth” and receive a redeemable $10 in their account, as well as product samples and recipe cards with every purchase.
 This instant reward and the promise of extra perks with future purchases entices customers to sign up.

 Customers are required to reach a spend threshold to move into the next tier.
 The more loyal the customer, the more value each tier holds.
 The increasingly desirable products allow Sans [ceuticals] to show their shoppers that they appreciate them on an individual basis.